 VDOT crews will repair pipe under roadway; motorists will be detoured

-The closure will occur at the main entrance to Mountain Run Lake Park and will extend through Monday, April 20, weather permitting.
-This work was originally scheduled for April 6-13, but due to rain in next week’s forecast, the work has been postponed.
+The closure will occur at the main entrance to Mountain Run Lake Park and will extend through Monday, April 27, weather permitting.
+This work was originally scheduled for April 6-13, but due to rain in next week’s forecast and water levels at the nearby Mountain Run Lake, the work has been postponed.
 Portable message boards will be updated to reflect the new dates for the scheduled work and detour.

 During the closure, drivers on Route 719 northbound will be detoured right onto Route 641 (Gibson Mill Road), left onto Route 522 (Sperryville Pike), and then left onto Route 633 (Norman Road), which carries traffic back to Route 719.
 Southbound motorists will reverse the detour.